MYNORTHWEST NEWS

 In April, a Tacoma police officer reportedly saw her get on a city bus heading to a local casino.

-The court order says she can be released when she is no longer a threat to the community.
+The court order says she was permitted to be released when she no longer was a threat to the community.

 The spokesperson told KIRO Newsradio that the woman is not believed to be a significant threat to the community.